vJechsmayr/JavaScriptAlgorithms/README.md

 You can look for Algorithms to implement at: [LeetCode Algorithms](https://leetcode.com/problemset/algorithms/)

 To contribute make sure the Algorithm isn't commited yet!
+Make sure to add the number of the Issue in your PR.

 ## Getting Started